Fälldin I cabinet

-The first cabinet of Thorbjörn Fälldin (Regeringen Fälldin I) was the cabinet and Government of Sweden from 8 October 1976 to 18 October 1978.

-The cabinet was a coalition majority government consisting the Centre Party, the Liberal People's Party and the Moderate Party.
-The cabinet was led by Prime Minister Thorbjörn Fälldin of the Centre Party who had led his party to victory in the 1976 general election.
+The Fälldin I cabinet (regeringen Fälldin I) was the government of Sweden from 8 October 1976 to 18 October 1978.
+It was a coalition majority government between the Centre Party, the People's Party, and the Moderate Party, led by Prime Minister Thorbjörn Fälldin of the Centre Party.
+It was the first non-Social Democratic cabinet in Sweden in 40 years, after the cabinet of Axel Pehrsson in 1936.

-The cabinet resigned on 18 October 1978 following discord in the area involving nuclear power.
-The cabinet was succeeded by Ola Ullsten's First Cabinet.
+The cabinet was installed following the 1976 general election and resigned due to disagreements over nuclear power policy.
+It was succeeded by the Ullsten cabinet.